xLeviadeer/MC-BSR-S2-Legislature/World/Land.md

 **Soft land** is all [[Landarea#Surface Landarea|Surface Landarea]] in a 25[[Terminology Around Coordinates|K]] block thick outline around the outside of the [[#The Build Square|Build Square]].
 When players enter **Soft Land** they must follow [[Jurisdiction#Soft Jurisdiction|Soft Jurisdiction]].

 A list of [[Jurisdiction|jurisdictional properties]] that must be followed in **Soft Land** can be found in [[Jurisdiction#Soft Jurisdiction|Soft Jurisdiction]].
+#### Provisioned Land
+Provisioned land is a type of **Soft Land** which the [[Government]] has provisioned for a certain purpose where [[Citizen|Citizens]] may have elevated rights such as the ability to manipulate land or make constructions in the designated location.

+Provisioned land has no particular [[Signage]] because it has no strictly defined borders.
+Provisioned land, instead, has "fuzzy" borders, usually being the edge of a biome or the change of a block type. [[Citizen|Citizens]] are expected to implicitly be able to determine this border based on the purpose of the facility included in the provision.
+A list of purposes can be found in [[Government#Facilities in Soft Land|the government document, under Facilities in Soft Land]].
+#### Nether Highways
+[[Nether Highways]] are included as a sub-type of **Soft Land**. [[Nether Highways]] are defined as all [[Landarea]] which is inside of a [[Nether Highways|Nether Highway]] structure and in a 1-block outline/radius of the outside of a [[Nether Highways|Nether Highway]] structure.

 ---
 ### Spawn Land